 Credit cards are great.
 They basically give you free money, right?

-I learned this lesson the hard way after doing an international exchange to the U.K. in 2011.
+I learned this lesson the hard way after doing an international exchange in the U.K. in 2011.
 It was the final year of my undergraduate degree.
 I studied at the University of Exeter for 4 months and, after completing classes there, I was free!

-I strapped on my backpack, bought a plane ticket and hopped on trains that brought me to 13 different European countries.
+I strapped on my backpack, bought a plane ticket, and hopped on trains that brought me to 13 different European countries.
 It was an amazing and unforgettable time.

 The problem?
 I did it all on borrowed money.